Kiltarlity: Toponymy

 A final explanation from a University of St Andrews study points to the Gaelic translation of Cill Targhlain, meaning 'Church of Talorgan'.
 This was the name of several historic (and legendary) Pictish kings, with similarly dedicated churches in Aberdeenshire and Skye.

 In the past, 'Kiltarlity' referred to the entire parish, known in Scottish Gaelic as Bràigh na h-Àirde ('summit of the high place').
 This included a number of surrounding hamlets.
 The main settlement was known as Aultfearna (Gaelic) or Allarburn (Scots), referring to the alder trees that grow on the banks of the Bruiach Burn, which runs through the village.
 Nowadays however, this settlement is signposted as Kiltarlity Village, and usually referred to as simply Kiltarlity.

+Transport

+Bus

+Bus services are operated by D&E Coaches between Kiltarlity and Inverness, running roughly every two hours from Monday to Saturday roughly between 07:00 and 22:00.
+The nearest stop on the Stagecoach network is at "Brochies Corner", which is a 2 mi walk from the village, and is not advised to be used to access the village.

+Rail

+The nearest railway station to Kiltarlity is situated 4 mi away in the village of Beauly, with connecting bus services via Hughton available in the village center.
+Walking is not advised, as while there is a pavement, it only goes as far as the aforementioned 'Brochies Corner'.

+Road

+Kiltarlity is located 12 mi south-southwest of Inverness and sits just off the A833 which connects Drumnadrochit to the Former A9 and the North Coast 500 at 'Brochies Corner'.
+Kiltarlity is also connected to the A831 at Kilmorack by an unlisted single track B Road, which runs off the end of the main road through the village.